IBMStreams/sample.edge-app-control/README.md

     1. Verify that there is an application instance for the deployment to your chosen system.

 #### 4. View the runtime logs
 From CP4D Console, perform these steps.
-For more information, see ".... logs ...." topic.
+See [Monitoring edge systems and applications with Edge Analytics](https://www.ibm.com/support/knowledgecenter/SSQNUZ_3.0.1/svc-edge/usage-monitor.html) for detailed instructions on how to view status, logs, metrics, etc. for edge applications.
 1. Continuing from the 'App Control Sample' panel
     - CPD console > Navigation Menu > Analyze > Edge Analytics > Analytics apps > app control sample
 1. Go to row for the application instance for the edge node that you would like to see log for, and select three dots at clear right part of row to see the list of options.